 By Tasha Cunningham

-Tasha Cunningham is a principal in the Cunningham Group, an award-winning communications firm with offices in Miami and Orlando.
-She writes about how small-business owners can leverage social media and other online tools to grow their companies.
+Tasha Cunningham is a principal in the Cunningham Group, a communications firm with offices in Miami and Orlando.

 3 More Free Tools to Help Facilitate Customer Conversations Online

 Finding easy ways to converse with and engage your customers online doesn’t have to be a chore!
 If you read my column in today’s Miami Herald, you saw that there are great free tools out there to help you get started.
 Here are three more that you can add to your online marketing arsenal!

 - Don’t forget about Tumblr.
 Tumblr is one of the fastest growing social networking sites around.
 It is very similar to sites like Facebook and Twitter, but with a few key differences that you can use to your advantage.
 First, posting content from just about anywhere is pretty easy.
 You can text updates from your mobile phone and the site has a bookmarklet that allows you to post literally anything you come across on the Internet.
 Next, interact with others by reposting their Tumblr content is quick with a button that lets you re-blog anything you find on someone else’s Tumblr.
 Check it out here – http://Tumblr.com

 Get people talking about your brand on Pinterest.
 Sharing pictures of your products or your employees in action is an effective tactic for engaging with potential customers on Pinterest.
 If you post images on your website, make sure that you add a “Pin It” button so that your customers can share your photos on their Pinterest pages.

 - Promote others while promoting your business.
 Remember that you’re trying to start conversations with potential customers online.
 One of the best ways to do that is to engage with their content.
 Like other people’s posts, comment on their pictures and favorite their content to get your business noticed.